OAI/learn.openapis.org/introduction.md

 In these cases, to find the information they require developers might have to read source code (if available), debug programs or analyze network traffic, which are gigantic **time sinks**.

-Furthermore, errors in the usage of an API defined through its documentation cannot be discovered until runtime, which is another time sink.
+Furthermore, errors in the usage of an API described only through documentation cannot be discovered until runtime, which is another time sink.

 The next section shows how some of these problems can be alleviated by specifying APIs in a format that automated tools can use.

-## API Definition Through a Description File
+## API Description Using the OAS

-An **API description file** (sometimes called Contract) is a **machine-readable** specification of an API.
+An **API description file** (sometimes called _contract_) is a **machine-readable** specification of an API.
 It should strive to be as **complete**, and **fully-detailed** as possible, although absolute completeness is not usually a requirement.
 Also, just like legal contracts, the more **unambiguous** it is, the more useful it becomes.

 Its main advantage over documentation which only humans can read is that it enables **automated processing**, opening the door to the benefits listed at [the beginning of this guide](start-here).